Acts of Disappearance

 Gilgit-Baltistan is the most ethnically and culturally diverse region in Pakistan.
 The ravages of climate change are contributing to a mental health crisis among indigenous and displaced populations.
 In 2010, in a massive landslide buried Attabad village; a cold desert of sand dunes formed the Attabad Lake.
 Now populated by resorts and the area’s biggest tourist attraction, the displaced people of Attabad were forgotten.
 As with the current struggles for tribal sovereignty within the US, the peoples of Gilgit-Baltistan campaign for recognition from Pakistan’s national assembly.
 While under the administration of Pakistan, the region hasn’t been given statehood status nor representation in Parliament.

 By conceptually linking displaced populations in Pakistan and the US, Acts of Disappearance establishes a space for amplifying voices.
-It insists on a visceral understanding of ‘local’ environmental catastrophe as part of lager patterns, putting them into dialog as a call for policy change.
+It insists on a visceral understanding of ‘local’ environmental catastrophe as part of lager patterns.

 This project is made possible with funding support from The Tulsa Artist Fellowship, and Creative Projects Grant funding from the Oklahoma Visual Arts Coalition.